 After ringing the bell, judges will assess the quality of the cheeses by clogging, peeling and tasting them.
 They also look at the amount of holes in the cheese: these should be perfectly divided throughout the cheese.
 With a special cheese drill, the judges can drill a piece out of the cheese.

 After a positive judgement, the bargaining on the price of the cheese can begin.

 The Cheese Market from 10.00 – Cheese weighing

 Once a batch of cheese has been sold, the cheese carriers carry the cheese on a barrow to the Waag.
 There the cheese is weighed by the so-called 'tasman' or ‘bagman’.
 Where the tasman gets his name from?
 From the bag around his waist, where he keeps his money.
 The guardian ensures that the correct weight is passed on to the buyer.
 After the weighing, the tasman marks the wooden berrie by putting a stamp on it.

 The Cheese Market from 10.00 – Carrying the cheese

 Has a batch of cheese been weighed and sold?
 Then the cheese carriers carry the cheese across the market to the buyers' trucks.
 They carry the cheese in pairs on a barrow.
 This is, after all, more than 100 kilos of cheese!
-It is quiet an act to keep the cheese barrow in balance while walking.
-The cheese carriers must run in a certain rhythm called the "cheese carrier dribble."
+It is quite an act to keep the cheese barrow in balance while walking.
+The cheese carriers must run in a certain rhythm called the "cheese carrier dribble".
 By doing this dribble, the berry is most quiet between the cheese carriers.

 The Cheese Market at 12.30 - Cheese throwing